SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

 \paragraph{Stage 3: Collaborative Execution Assessment (Multi-Agent).}

-This stage evaluates whether an \emph{agentization method} can produce an agent that can be effectively orchestrated under a user-chosen orchestration mechanism in the Agentic Web: specifically, whether the resulting AgentCard makes the agent's unique, task-critical capabilities discoverable so that the mechanism can reliably route the right sub-tasks to it (especially when those sub-tasks can only be solved by that agent) during cross-repository collaboration.
+This stage evaluates whether an \ourtask{} method can produce a software agent that can be effectively orchestrated under a user-chosen orchestration mechanism in the Agentic Web: specifically, whether the resulting Agent Card makes the agent's unique, task-critical capabilities discoverable so that the mechanism can reliably route the right sub-tasks to it (especially when those sub-tasks can only be solved by that agent) during cross-repository collaboration.

 The benchmark is designed to be compatible with orchestration mechanisms in any Agentic Web implementation: it provides a pluggable coordination interface, allowing users to configure and plug in their own orchestration strategy (e.g., platform-native orchestrators, planners, or heuristic policies) as long as it can dispatch sub-tasks to A2A agent endpoints and produce execution traces for evaluation.